 at either the primary rate or the alternate rate, if one exists.

-— If the control response frame is carried in an HT PPDU, then it is transmitted at an MCS as
+— If the control response frame is carried in an HT or VHT PPDU, then it is transmitted at an MCS as

 determined by the procedure defined in 9.7.6.5.3.